This option is currently sold out.

 Put the Saint back in the Holiday.
-Bookmark this so you remember it as a possibility to go with the chocolate and flowers.
+Give this with the chocolate and flowers!

 "The Legend of St Valentine," a sweet vintage image honoring Saint Valentine, for your Valentine.
 The story is included with the print.